This information is intended for use by health professionals

 For the full list of excipients, see section 6.1.

-Round, biplane, white tablets with bevel and single scoreline.
+Round, biplanar, white to off-white tablets with bevelled edges and single break-mark.

 The tablet can be divided into equal doses.